shamim0754/AlgorithmDatastructure/readme.md

 2. syntax parsing : Many compilers use a stack for parsing the syntax of expressions, program blocks etc. before translating into low level code
 3. Reverse a word
 4. Check braket sequence balance: “((” , “({)}”, ()(}” return false
+5. Converting a decimal number into a binary numbers

 <h4>Operation</h4>
 1. push() − pushing (storing) an element on the stack